shinokada/terma/README.md

 terma
 ```

-1. at the beginning it requires your passwor and press return.
+- at the beginning it requires your passwor and press return.
-2. After Oh-my-zsh, run `terma` again.
+- After Oh-my-zsh, run `terma` again.
-3. Run `omz update` after installation.

 ## Usage